colabottles/toddl/posts/that-guy.md

 I was the guy that trolled.
 I was the guy that used <span class="italic">&ldquo;sarcasm&rdquo;</span>.
 I was the guy that had to be right.
 I wasn’t.
 I’m not, I never will be.
 I had a lot to learn.
 I still do.
 I still even fall back into old habits.
 I’m constantly learning.

-I saw someone on Twitter going through a hard time and it brought me to where I am, where I have been, and the work I need to do to not <span class="italic">&ldquo;be an asshole&rdquo;</span>.
+I saw someone on Twitter tweeting about going through a hard time and it brought me to where I am, where I have been, and the work I need to do to not <span class="italic">&ldquo;be an asshole&rdquo;</span>.
 Believe me, I am trying my hardest to right the ship.

 That’s what I was.
 That’s what I am from time-to-time.
 An asshole.
 I remember telling a person on Twitter to <span class="bolder">&ldquo;RTFM&rdquo;</span> when they tweeted about not understanding CSS. <span class="bolder">&ldquo;RTFM&rdquo;</span> something I always loathed and abhorred seeing, but yet here I was.
 The hypocrite.